OUR PARISH COUNCILS:

 The village has continued to be proactively involved in determining its future, with a Village Appraisal in 1994, a Recreation Survey in 2000 (resulting in various improvements to the recreation ground, including the 2009 pavilion), and the recent Community Led Plan (2016).

-A management committee was set up, representing both Tirrold council and Upthorpe councils, meeting on a regular basis to make decisions on financial matters and basic administration.
+In 1897 a management committee was set up, representing both Tirrold council and Upthorpe councils, which met on a regular basis to make decisions on financial matters and basic administration.
 Finances were limited, and on occasion sheep were introduced to the ground to keep the grass in a usable condition.

 The adventure playground, which had been built to commemorate the 1953 coronation, was further developed in the 1980's with the area fenced in for the first time and a slide placed on the mound, donated by a generous resident, Mary Ackworth.
 Further improvements were made in the 1990's and again in 2011 with generous grants from the district council.